SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions.md

 The redirection to the target URL is handled by using classic JavaScript code and using the _window.location.replace_ function.
 Of course, you can write whatever kind of TypeScript code you like inside the _onExecute_ method.
 Just for the sake of making an example, you can leverage the SharePoint Framework Dialog Framework to open a new dialog window and to interact with the end users.

+> [!NOTE]
-> **Note**: For further details about the SharePoint Framework Dialog Framework you can read the document [Use custom dialog boxes with SharePoint Framework Extensions](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/guidance/using-custom-dialogs-with-spfx).
+> For further details about the SharePoint Framework Dialog Framework you can read the document [Use custom dialog boxes with SharePoint Framework Extensions](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/guidance/using-custom-dialogs-with-spfx).

 In the following figure you can see the resulting output.